 Ella is a non-hormonal pill.
 It contains ulipristal, a non-hormonal drug that blocks the effects of key hormones necessary for conception.
 It is available only by prescription.

 How Does It Work?

 Plan B One-Step emergency contraception may prevent pregnancy by temporarily blocking eggs from being produced, by stopping fertilization, or by keeping a fertilized egg from becoming implanted in the uterus.
 Plan B One-Step is taken in one dose with one pill.
-Its effectiveness depends on how soon you take the Plan B pill.
+Its effectiveness depends on how soon you take the pill.
 It should be taken as soon as possible -- within 72 hours of unprotected intercourse.
-When Plan B is taken as directed, it can reduce the chance of pregnancy by close to 90%.
+When Plan B One-Step is taken as directed, it can reduce the chance of pregnancy by close to 90%.